EC Regulation 1223/2009 on cosmetics: Description

-EC Regulation 1223/2009 was created by the European Parliament and Council with the intent of establishing standards for cosmetic products that are available on the market.
+EC Regulation 1223/2009 was created by the European Parliament and Council with the intent of establishing and harmonizing standards for cosmetic products that are available on the market and meet the Regulation's definition.
 Compliance to these standards helps protect the functioning of the internet market, but most importantly, it provides a high-level of protection for the safety and health of EU citizens.
 The Regulation was set into force on July 11, 2013.

 Regulated aspects

-In its quest to protect the health and safety of EU citizens, EC Regulation 1223/2009 regulates a multitude of aspects related to the manufacturing and labeling of products that are considered to fall into the category of cosmetics.
+In its quest to protect the health and safety of EU citizens, EC Regulation 1223/2009 regulates a multitude of aspects related to the manufacturing, safety assessment and labeling of products that are considered to fall into the category of cosmetics.

 Responsibility and accountability for safety

 Before a cosmetic product can be released on the market, proof must be provided that it is safe for human health during the course of its intended use or what is considered to be reasonable foreseeable conditions of its use.
 Article 3 of EC Regulation 1223/2009 builds upon Directive 87/357/EEC guidelines regarding the safety of the product in reference to its instructions for use, its disposal and most importantly, its labeling.
 A safety assessment must be performed and a cosmetic product safety report provided to demonstrate compliance with Article 3.
-Guidelines for the report are found in the Regulations Annex I.
+Guidelines for the report are found in the Regulation's Annex I.

 Under Article 4 of the Regulation, a representative of the manufacturer must be named as the “responsible person” for dealing with compliance with EC 1223/2009.
 This responsible person is responsible for ensuring that the manufacturer remains in compliance before and after bringing their cosmetic product to market.

 In the event the cosmetic product does not meet the requirements of compliance under the Regulation, the responsible person must address those issues.
 If the manufacturer becomes aware that the cosmetic product presents a threat to human health, the responsible person must notify the competent authorities within each Member State where the product is available.
 The notification would include details of the risks of using the product, non-compliance issues and what corrective actions will be performed.
 Corrective actions may include withdrawing the product from the market or initiating product recalls.